 What’s even better than drinking a cappuccino in the morning?
 Participating in the Italian ritual for doing so.

-Rather than sit at a leisurely cafe, head to a bar (aka coffeeshop in American-speak) and order a cappuccino and possibly a pastry of your choice to have standing at the marble counter.
+Rather than sit at a leisurely cafe, head to a bar (aka coffee shop in American-speak) and order a cappuccino and possibly a pastry of your choice to enjoy while standing at the marble counter.

 Once you’re finished, head over to the cash register and pay.

 Voila!
-You’ve not only had a fun-and-easy cultural experience with breakfast, you’ve saved some money, too–coffee almost always more expensive in Italy if you drink it at the table, rather than standing at the bar.
+You’ve not only had a fun-and-easy cultural experience with breakfast, you’ve saved some money, too–coffee is generally more expensive in Italy if you drink it at the table, rather than standing at the bar.